Skip to content

 Does VPN traffic fall under the US CLOUD Act?

 A VPN operated or ultimately owned by a US-incorporated company falls within CLOUD Act jurisdiction, which can compel the company to produce data it controls regardless of server location.
-European-incorporated operators such as Mullvad (Sweden), OVPN (Sweden), and AirVPN (Italy) are not directly subject to the CLOUD Act.
-This is an assessment of corporate structure, not a claim about any specific legal request.
+European-incorporated operators such as Mullvad (Sweden, CLOUD Act exposure: None), OVPN (Sweden, CLOUD Act exposure: None), and AirVPN (Italy, CLOUD Act exposure: None) have no US parent company that can be compelled this way.
+What this tracks is corporate control, not evidence of any actual legal demand having been served.

 Does a VPN make me anonymous online?